KneekoCo/my-docs-site/docs/welcome.md

 2. Click **"New integration"**.

 :memo: **Note:** To continue you must be logged in

-3. Select a workspace
-4. Selecte the Type
-Name your integration (e.g., `My Portfolio Writer Demo`).
+3. Name your integration (e.g., `My Portfolio Writer Demo`).
+4. Select a workspace
+5. Selecte the Type
+6. Add logo (optional)
 4. Set required permissions (start with `Read content` and `Insert content`).
 5. Save and copy the **Internal Integration Token**.